 The personal development of pupils is a vital part of their Ballard education.
-The PSHE programme of study provides a context to promote the wellbeing of pupils and, for older pupils, provide drugs, sex and relationships education.
-Personal wellbeing helps young people embrace change, feel positive about who they are and enjoy healthy, safe, responsible and fulfilled lives.
-Pupils will be able to recognise and manage risk, take increasing responsibility for themselves, their choices and behaviours and make positive contributions to their families, schools and communities.
+The PSHE programme of study provides a context to promote the wellbeing of pupils which in turn helps young people embrace change, feel positive about who they are and enjoy healthy, safe, responsible and fulfilled lives.
+Through PSHE Pupils will be able to recognise and manage risk, take increasing responsibility for themselves, their choices and behaviours and make positive contributions to their families, schools and communities.

-Our sessions have been based in the Performing Arts Centre and we have had many interesting debates and discussions on a whole range of issues from “coping with stress” in year 7 to “financial management” in year 11.
-The year groups have responded really well to the various, and sometimes challenging aspects of the programme.
+Our sessions are based in the Performing Arts Centre and we have many interesting debates and discussions on a whole range of issues from “coping with stress” in year 7 to “financial management” in year 11.
+The year groups respond really well to the various, and sometimes challenging aspects of the programme.

-Following a successful first year, our plan is to enhance the programme further.
-We are keen to invite local MPs to visit the school to assist in our work on citizenship.
-New sessions on enterprise will hopefully be enhanced by visits from local business leaders and entrepreneurs.
+The PSHE team does not sit still!
+Each year, our plan is to enhance the programme further..
+New sessions on enterprise will be incorporated this year and be enhanced by visits from local business leaders and entrepreneurs.